anynines/a8s-demo/README.md

 First, we need to create a service binding resource that will configure a user for the demo app in the PostgreSQL database and store the credentials for that user in a Kubernetes API secret.

+Show its manifest first:

 ```shell
 cat a8s-deployment/examples/service-binding.yaml
 ```

+Then, apply:

 ```shell
 kubectl apply --filename a8s-deployment/examples/service-binding.yaml
 ```

-We can check on the status of the service binding by using :
+We can check on the status of the service binding by using:

 ```shell
 watch kubectl get servicebinding sb-sample --output template='{{.status.implemented}}'